 Now, Ringbrothers’ ADRNLN It is powered by a dynamic Wegner Motorsports LS3 engine that is tuned to deliver a robust 600 horsepower of max output, as sent to the wheels via a ZF five-speed gearbox from Bowler Performance Transmissions.
 Gear changes are handled by a B&M shifter.
 A couple of Flowmaster stainless steel mufflers create the famous roar of the Pantera while it runs smoothly due to its use of Royal Purple synthetic oils.

-It rides on HRE S101 three-piece forged wheels covered in Nitto Invo tires with stopping power that comes from Baer six-piston calipers at every corner.
+ADRNLN rides on HRE S101 three-piece forged wheels as shod with Nitto Invo tires.
+Of course, superb acceleration dynamics needs excellent stopping power, which comes courtesy of Baer six-piston calipers installed at every corner of the ADRNLN.
 It comes with subtle design features such as small wheel flares and custom rocker panels with brake cooling ducts to complement the Pantera’s steel monocoque body.
 It was finished with BASF’s Glasurit 90-Line paint system that gives the signature Ringbrothers appearance.

 Lastly, the engine bay got some additional accenting with the help of Hose Candy products.
 ADRNLN is much more than just having impressive parts and hand-crafted metalwork.